Jatin4224/100xMatch/README.md

 -app.use vs app.all
 -write dummy auth middleware for the admin
 -write a dummy auth middleware for all uesers routes, except /user/login

+# EP-06

+-create a free cluster on mongodb official website -install mongoose
+-connect your application with your db /devmatch
+-call the connect db function and connect to db before starting port .